cpusillo/cpusillo/README.md

 I am an IT Engineer, specializing in automation.
 I like to make the tedious stuff a thing of the past!

 I have a background in run-of-the-mill System Administration as well as Full Stack Engineering.
-Right now I am interested in Data Engineering and am looking forward to displaying some of my work.

-I hope you will check back in Q2/Q3 2024 to see how my projects are going!
+My passion is in IT, but I think being able to write effective scripts is so important in our field.
+I'll be using this github as a repository for any useful scripts I can come up with

 Toodles ~